GETTING TO SETTLEMENT

 Now that your house is under contract, there are many moving parts to getting to settlement successfully.
 This page is provided to help you better understand what to expect over the coming days and weeks.
 While every transaction varies, this list applies to most cases.

 This will take place prior to the contingency date mentioned in the previous email.
 The inspection will take anywhere from 2-4 hours.
 It is not typical for sellers to be on site during the home inspection.
 Typically, the buyer, their agent and the Home Inspector attend the home inspection.

-A copy of the home inspection report along with a Home Inspection Notice Addendum is provided to your agent.
-Your agent, together with you (the seller), will review the report along with any repair request(s) that the buyer has submitted, develop and return a response to the buyer and their agent.
+A copy of the home inspection report along with a Home Inspection Notice Addendum is provided to your agent, Nicole Butler.
+Nicole, together with you (the seller), will review the report along with any repair request(s) the buyer has submitted, develop and return a response to the buyer and their agent.
 Please note that time is of the essence in this case.

 Once home inspection negotiations have been finalized, the Home Inspection Contingency will be “released”.

 If applicable, the Buyer’s Agent will arrange for the Termite Inspection Company to conduct their inspection.
 The purpose of this inspection is to ensure there is no current infestation and determine if there have been any past termite issues, and/or past treatments.
 If any damage is found, the seller is typically responsible for treatment and damage remediation.
 Except for VA loans, the cost of the inspection (less than $70) is the responsibility of the buyer according to the terms of the contract, and will be charged on the final settlement statement.